-This project is about the Labour Corps – Service Personnel in the British Army who have essentially been pretty forgotten and aren’t really commemorated anywhere.
-The aim is to raise the profile of the Labour Corps and share this learning with community groups.
+This project is about the Labour Corps – Service Personnel in the British Army who have been widely forgotten and have received little commemoration.
+The aim of the project is to raise the profile of the Labour Corps and share this learning with community groups.

-Strike a Light – Arts & Heritage will deliver workshops in October and November 2018 (and we will confirm dates very soon) in Brighton and Hove with ten different groups in ten different venues across the city to look at the theme of The Unremembered.
+Strike a Light – Arts & Heritage will deliver workshops in October and November 2018 in Brighton & Hove to look at the theme of The Unremembered.
 We aim to commemorate the Labour Corps service personnel and their experiences.

 Free drop in families puppet making sessions (at following venues and times):